 Despite the fact that the U.S. Surgeon General released a report in 2016 that stated 21 million Americans are struggling with addiction, stigma still remains.
 This often makes people reluctant to get the help they need.
-Here are some important things you should know about drug addiction, clinically known as substance use disorder.
+In order to encourage you to get help for yourself or a loved one, there are important facts about drug addiction, clinically known as substance use disorder, to take into consideration.

 One of the biggest misconceptions about addiction is that it is a choice.
 In reality, addiction is a disease.
 People living with this condition do not choose to be addicted.
 Someone who is struggling cannot simply stop taking drugs on their own.
 They must seek professional treatment.

-Although individuals make the voluntary choice to start using, the effects of the drug soon trigger chemical changes in the brain that can lead to addiction.
-Substance use releases dopamine in the brain, a chemical associated with pleasurable experiences such as eating a good meal.
-Drugs have a more powerful effect than the average pleasurable experience; they may release up to ten times the amount of dopamine than other experiences.
+Although individuals make the voluntary choice to start using, the effects of the drug soon trigger chemical changes in the brain that lead to addiction.
+Substance use releases dopamine, a chemical associated with pleasurable experiences.
+Drugs have a more powerful effect than the average pleasurable experience; they may release up to ten times the amount of dopamine, making them extremely intoxicating.

-The excess amount of dopamine overwhelms the brain and rewires it to crave that substance.
-Normal activities individuals once enjoyed start to have no appeal.
-They begin to crave the drug instead.
-Eventually, the brain builds up a tolerance to the drug so that individuals must use more of the substance to get the same effect.
+The excessive amount of dopamine overwhelms the brain and rewires it to crave that substance.
+Normal, pleasurable activities start to have no appeal.
+Eventually, the brain builds up a tolerance to the drug so individuals must use more of the substance to get the same effect.

-In other words, people living with addiction are compelled to use substances because of changes in the brain that they have no control over.
+In other words, people living with addiction are compelled to use substances because of changes in the brain they cannot control.

-Drug addiction is often associated with illegal substances, but the truth is that any type of drug can pose a risk for addiction.
-Even legal prescription drugs can be addictive.
+Drug addiction is often associated with illegal substances, but the truth is that any type of drug can pose a risk for addiction, including legal prescription drugs.

 People may turn to drugs for a variety of reasons.

-- Trauma: Past traumatic experiences can leave an individual with severe emotional pain.
-The individual may use drugs to find relief from the trauma, but the effects of substance abuse often make them feel even more pain.
+- Trauma – Past traumatic experiences can leave an individual with severe emotional pain.
+The individual may use drugs to find relief from the trauma;

-- Chronic pain or illness: People suffering from chronic pain are often prescribed painkillers.
-They may become addicted to the drugs and seek out more of the substance, or even illegal substances.
+- Chronic pain or illness – People suffering from chronic pain are often prescribed painkillers.
+They may become addicted to these strong opioids and seek out more, or illegal, substances.